Begins March 6, 2017

 The Monmouth University Campus Map is available online.
 Below is a list of classroom building codes.

-Generally, the day courses may meet twice weekly, 75-minutes-per-class period, or three times weekly, 50-minutes-per-class period.
-Evening courses may meet twice weekly, 75-minutes-per-class period, or once weekly, 150-minutes-per-class period.
-Some courses allow for as many as 200 to 300 minutes of classroom time per week.
 Care should be taken to inspect course meeting times so as to avoid conflicts with other courses.
 The schedule worksheet was designed in order to help identify conflicts.
-A 50-minute-per-class period may conflict with a 75-minute-per-class period.
-In addition, there may be an overlap between the early evening and late afternoon courses.
+There may be an overlap between the early evening and late afternoon courses.
 When using the schedule sheet, fill in the appropriate boxes for the courses that have been selected.

 In addition, some classes may meet in the classroom and online as well.
 Students should contact the instructor for details when necessary or with specific class-related questions.